Mohamad-Hussein/speech-assistant/README.md

 # Future contributions
 ## Future features
+- Adding tools for agent
-- Add sequential inference, for transcription as you talk
+- Add sequential inference, for transcription as you talk (WhisperLive)

 ## Needed features
 - Add the option to use whatever key bind of the user's choosing (GUI)